 Live Streaming Platforms

 Live streaming has become crucial for real-time audience engagement.
-Platforms like YouTube Live, Facebook Live, and specialized solutions like StreamYard cater to different live video needs.
+Platforms like YouTube Live and Facebook Live, as well as specialised solutions like StreamYard, cater to different live video needs.

 Professional live streaming platforms offer advanced features like multi-camera support, screen sharing, and interactive elements.
 These capabilities are essential for webinars, product launches, and virtual events.